denten/denten.github.io/_includes/CV/06-talks.md

 ## VIII.
 Invited Talks, Workshops, & Conferences

+- "Literature in the Age of AI."
+Lecture by invitation at the American University of Central Asia, Bishkek (Kyrgyzstan), March 16, 2023.
+- "AI in Humanities Education."
+Faculty-student round table at AUCA Technical School of Innovation, Bishkek (Kyrgyzstan), March 15, 2023.
+- "Computational Philology."
+Lecture by invitation to Bishkek State University (Kyrgyzstan), March 15, 2023.
 - "Filing Technique in the Manufacture of Realism."
 Talk by invitation to a conference on [*Office Supplies: The Material History of Writing*](https://web.archive.org/web/20230307032620/https://sites.google.com/view/japan-studies-at-pitt/office-supplies),